-Micro-credentials, Teacher Development, and Technological Integration and automation have transformed AI professional development, especially for teachers.
+Micro-credentials, Teacher Development, and Technological Integration and automation have transformed development, especially professional teachers.
 AI can identify teachers' specific learning needs, offer on-demand personalized training, and track their progress in realtime, ensuring that professional development is tailored to individual needs and enhancing the efficacy of training.
 Automation further improves the delivery of training materials by continuously analyzing and adapting the learning process based on performance, ensuring that learning outcomes are met [7,8].
+Blockchain technology ensures the authenticity and security of micro-credentials by providing an immutable, universally accessible system for storing and verifying credentials.
+As online learning and digital certifications grow, blockchain addresses issues like fraud and verification, offering a secure, transparent way to manage academic achievements.
+Learners benefit from lifelong ownership of their credentials, while institutions can guarantee their authenticity and longevity, making this technology crucial for modern educational systems [9].

 As the educational landscape evolves with the integration of new technologies, teachers are increasingly required to upskill.
-Those who have participated in micro-credential programs report positive outcomes and a desire for further engagement, mainly as these credentials can be applied directly to classroom practices, supporting continuous professional growth [5.6].
+Those who have participated in micro-credential programs report positive outcomes and a desire for further engagement, mainly as these credentials can be applied directly to classroom practices, supporting continuous professional growth [5,6].

-By leveraging resources like AI, virtual reality (VR), and augmented reality (AR), microcredentials provide teachers with flexible. asynchronous learning opportunities to learn at their own pace and reduce the burden of balancing professional development with existing responsibilities.
+By leveraging resources like AI, virtual reality (VR), and augmented reality (AR), microcredentials provide teachers with flexible, asynchronous learning opportunities to learn at their own pace and reduce the burden of balancing professional development with existing responsibilities.
 Additionally, cohort models foster teacher collaboration, enhancing the learning experience [1, 6, 7].